themarcusaurelius/Windows-Monitoring/README.md

 # Complete Windows Monitoring Package

-This program provides security and application monitoring to windows computers and servers
+This program provides security and application monitoring to windows computers and servers complete with high engaging visuals and alerting.

 Provides the following features that will be monitored: